Mayonix0/Practicals_OSL/README.md

-# Practicals_OSL
+# Practicals_PDS
-Practicals of Open Source Laboratory
+Practicals of Programming using Data Structures